of Kingston Volunteer Fire Company #1

 The Kingston Volunteer Fire Company No. 1 (KVFC1) was founded in 1924 and is located in Kingston, NJ.
 We provide fire suppression and rescue services to the Village of Kingston and surrounding areas in South Brunswick Township (Middlesex County) and Franklin Township (Somerset County), and provide mutual aid services to surrounding fire departments when requested.
 The KVFC1’s primary coverage area is Fire District 3 in South Brunswick and Fire District 4 in Franklin.

-The KVFC1 operates out of one station with three pumpers, one rescue truck, one special services vehicle, one rescue boat, and two command vehicles.
+The KVFC1 operates out of one station with three pumpers, one rescue truck, one special services vehicle, one utility vehicle, one rescue boat, and two command vehicles.
 We also maintain our 1939 Ward LaFrance pumper in operating condition for special events.
-Volunteers respond around the clock and South Brunswick Fire District 3 staff members assist with coverage during the daytime on weekdays.
+Volunteers respond around the clock, and South Brunswick Fire District 3 staff members assist with coverage during the daytime on weekdays.

 The Village of Kingston has a long history of volunteers providing fire protection.
 While many of the early records documenting this history have been lost or destroyed, there is record of an ACT by the New Jersey State Legislature approving the incorporation of the Kingston Fire Engine Company on February 24, 1834.
 Exactly how long the Kingston Fire Engine Company stayed in operation is unknown.
 What is clear however is that there was no active organized fire service in the village when tragedy would strike in the winter of 1924….

 On Friday February 29, 1924, at the invitation of a specially appointed Fire Committee of the Kingston Improvement Society, about twenty interested citizens met in the South Brunswick Township Schoolhouse to discuss the recent fire in town and the advisability of again having fire apparatus in Kingston.
 The following is excerpted from the minutes of that first organizing meeting and those that soon followed: